YL159/YL159/README.md

 Here is a passionate and dedicated ***Software Developer*** based in Ontario, Canada 🇨🇦

-CS and EnvSci background enables me to think in efficient, constructive and sustanable ways.
+CS and EnvSci background enables me to think in efficient, constructive and sustainable ways.

 I believe in clean, realiable and readable code, be *True* to facts and limitations.